 Consult the New Jersey Motion Picture and Television Commission for further information.

-Sales Tax throughout most of New Jersey is 7%.
+The current Sales Tax rate is 6.625% and the specially designated Urban Enterprise Zones rate is one half the Sales Tax rate.
 Certain items are exempt from sales tax, such as food, clothing, drugs, and manufacturing/processing machinery and equipment.
 A resale exemption also exists.
+Learn more about the UEZ Program.

 The Workman's Compensation rate in New Jersey is currently 74 cents per 100 dollars of payroll.
 For more information, contact the Compensation Rating and Inspection Bureau at 201-622-6014.